Meet Kym Burls

 On my travels I discovered the Wim Hof Method and with it a powerful way to reconnect with my mind, body & heart, through nature.

 This introduced me to the world of breathwork and since then I’ve studied and certified in several of the world’s leading breathing techniques.

 I’m a Certified Level 2 Wim Hof Method Instructor, Oxygen Advantage® Advanced Instructor and XPT Performance Breathing® Certified.

-I’ve been fortunate enough to learn the Wim Hof Method directly from Wim himself, and have worked and taught alongside Wim, including teaching 200 people at the Winter Expedition in Poland (something only a few Australian instructors have done).
+I’ve been fortunate enough to learn the Wim Hof Method directly from Wim Hof personally, and have taught alongside him, including teaching 200 people at the Winter Expedition in Poland (something only a few instructors have done).
 I’m also the only Wim Hof Method instructor in South Australia.

 I teach people of all ages and backgrounds looking to maximise their potential, including athletes, military personnel, medical professionals & hopefully... you!